-pretation of our results is that new hires from unemployment are subject to a countercyclical composition bias that by coincidence exactly offsets wage cyclicality due to new hire wage flexibility.
+We interpret the lack of statistical significance of the interaction term for new hires from unemployment as evidence against new hire wage flexibility.
+However, an alternative interpretation of our results is that new hires from unemployment are subject to a countercyclical composition bias that by coincidence exactly offsets wage cyclicality due to new hire wage flexibility.
 Under such a scenario, we could fail to reject the null hypothesis that $\pi{nu}^{ENE} = 0$ when new hires wages are indeed flexible.

-In this section, we explore such a possibility by considering an expanded set of regressions similar to (5), but where we control for various forms of composition bias that have been emphasized in the existing literature.
+In this section, we explore such a possibility by considering an expanded set of regressions similar to (2.5), but where we control for various forms of composition bias that have been emphasized in the existing literature.
 In doing so, we are able to isolate subsets of ENE transitions that are less likely to be contaminated by a cyclical composition bias.
 Hence, if our previous estimates were confounded by countercyclical composition for ENE workers, we should be more likely to recover a new hire effect consistent with flexible wages in these more restricted samples of ENE workers.
 However, the results continue to consistent with the hypothesis that the wages of newly hired workers are no more flexible than of continuing workers.

 First, we consider EE and ENE new hires who switch or remain in the same occupation or industry when moving into a new job.
-Indeed, the literature has emphasized interoccupation and industry mobility as a natural candidate by which workers may "cyclically upgrade" into higher-paying jobs during an expansion, e.g. Vroman (1977).
+Indeed, the literature has emphasized inter-occupation and industry mobility as a natural candidate by which workers may "cyclically upgrade" into higher-paying jobs during an expansion, e.g., Vroman (1977).
 Much of the literature has emphasized the importance of cyclical upgrading both across industries and occupations, although we note that there has been little in the way of empirical work to explore separate implications for employed and unemployed workers.
 McLaughlin and Bils (2001) document a set of industry employment and wage patterns consistent with cyclical upgrading and show that a model of selection of workers into industries by comparative advantage can explain these patterns.
-Chodorow-Reich and Wieland (2018) use a model with industry-switching among employed and unemployed workers to explore the interaction of sectoral reallocation and business cycle conditions.
+Chodorow-Reich and Wieland (2018) use a model with industry switching among employed and unemployed workers to explore the interaction of sectoral reallocation and business cycle conditions.
 Kambourov and Manovskii (2009) argue that occupational tenure is more important than industry or employer tenure in explaining variation in wages, suggesting that cyclical patterns in occupation switching should also be important for explaining cyclical variation in wages.
-Indeed, Altonji, Kahn, and Speer (2016) argue that initial occupational placement is important for explaining cross-section variation in the cost of entering the labor market during a recession (Kahn, 2010).
-Huckfeldt (2016) documents that occupation-downgrading is countercyclical among displaced workers, helping to account for the cyclical cost of job loss (Davis and von Wachter, $2011).^{20}$
+Indeed, Altonji et al. (2016) argue that initial occupational placement is important for explaining cross-section variation in the cost of entering the labour market during a recession (Kahn, 2010).
+Huckfeldt (2016) documents that occupation-downgrading is countercyclical among displaced workers, helping to account for the cyclical cost of job loss (Davis and von Wachter, 2011).